Tuhin108/Forest-Intelligence/README.md

    matter" facts panel, CSV/PNG/PDF exports, and a "how it works" technical layer — in a UI meant for someone who has never seen the tool before.

-## What it deliberately does *not* do

-It never infers species, tree age, biomass, ecological health, biodiversity, or carbon stock/sequestration from crown imagery alone — none of those are derivable from a crown count and canopy area without additional data and a validated methodology this tool doesn't have.
-See `src/ui/components.py::LIMITATIONS` for the full, honest list, which is kept in sync with what the code actually does (not aspirational copy).

 ## Quickstart (local)